reidmorrison/symmetric-encryption/README.md

 Note: Passwords must be encrypted in the environment in which they will be used.
   Since each environment should have its own symmetric encryption keys

+Encrypt a file

+    INFILE="Gemfile.lock" OUTFILE="Gemfile.lock.encrypted" rake symmetric_encryption:encrypt_file

+Encrypt and compress a file

+    INFILE="Gemfile.lock" OUTFILE="Gemfile.lock.encrypted" COMPRESS=1 rake symmetric_encryption:encrypt_file

+Decrypt a file encrypted and optionally compressed using symmetric encryption

+    INFILE="Gemfile.lock.encrypted" OUTFILE="Gemfile.lock2" rake symmetric_encryption:decrypt_file

+When decrypting a compressed file it is not necessary to specify whether the file was compressed since the header embedded in the file will indicate whether it was compressed

+The file header also contains a random key and iv used to encrypt the files contents.
+The key and iv is encrypted with the global encryption key being used by the symmetric encryption installation.

 ## Installation

 ### Add to an existing Rails project